 I’m not talking about an inch or two; I’m talking like 3-4 inches or more.
 It’s going to be obvious.
 The most common place this happens is along the eave (usually bows out), along the ridge or top of the roof (usually bows down), and along the flat, sloped part of the roof (usually bows down).

-If you see that any of these areas bowed out or have sagged down 3-4 inches or more, there are sure to be issues with the roof structure.
+If you see that any of these areas bowed out or have sagged down 3-4 inches or more, there are sure to be other issues with the roof structure.

 Bowed in Foundation Walls

-Similarly to the roof lines, the outside of the foundation wall should look straight.
-Often over time, these walls bow in toward the house due to the continuous pressure of the mud against the walls.
+Similar to the rooflines, the outside of the foundation wall should look straight.
+Over time, these walls bow in toward the house due to the mud’s continuous pressure against the walls.
 This usually happens over decades.
 We call this backfill pressure.

-When you step back 20-30 feet from the foundation and look along the wall, you should be able to tell if it looks like is curved in.
+When you step back 20-30 feet from the foundation and look along the wall, you should tell if it looks like it is curved in.
 If you’re unsure about doing this, bring along a string line.
 String the line out along the edge of the foundation wall, having one person hold each end at the corner of the house.
 If there is a significant gap between the string and the wall in the middle, you have a problem.

 1-2 inches is not the end of the world, as many older homes do have this issue to a certain extent, and I wouldn’t be worried about them falling down.

-However, if it’s 3” or more, you definitely need a home inspection (this is one item in our home inspection checklist) to confirm what you’re seeing and to determine the significance of the damage.
-This issue is also going to require you find a contractor to provide you with quote.
+However, if it’s 3” or more, you definitely need a home inspection (this is one item in our home inspection checklist) to confirm what you’re seeing and determine the significance of the damage.
+This issue is also going to require you to find a contractor to provide you with a quote.
 The fix will almost definitely involve digging up the basement, and it won’t be cheap.